LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	The name of the layer file (kept in the `LayerFolder`_) which will be used to symbolise the buffer layer.
 Must include the ``.lyr`` extension.

 _`SearchLayer`
 	The name of the data searches GIS layer in the interface.
 There may be either a single search layer (of either points, polygons or lines) of this name, or there may be multiple search layers present (e.g. one of each format) in which case their names should begin with the SearchLayer entry.
 See :numref:`figArcGISUI` for an example.
-In the case of this example, the entry for this node was ``SearchSites`` and the `SearchLayerExtension`_ entry (see next attribute) was ``_point;_poly;_line``.
+In the case of this example, the entry for this node was ``SearchSites`` and the `SearchLayerExtensions`_ entry (see next attribute) was ``_point;_poly;_line``.

 _`SearchLayerExtensions`
 	If multiple search layers are used, this node should contain a list of the extensions for each layer, delimited by semicolons (e.g. in the example used above, the entry was ``_point;_poly;_line``).
 If only a single layer is used this attribute should be left blank.